philc/book-notes/slack - tom demarco.md

     proclamation.
 * Fear and safety (chap 22)
   * Starting with a new way of doing things: "people can make this kind of change, but they can only make it if they feel safe.
-In unsafe environment, people are not likely to let themselves be trust into a position of inexperience."
+In an unsafe environment, people are not likely to let themselves be thrust into a position of inexperience."
   * Change has an intrinsic cost.
 While time may have made the old way no longer the best way, the old way has the advantage that it's familiar and people have mastered it.
 * Trust and trustworthiness (chap 23)
-  * How effective leaders quickly acquire trust: by giving it
+  * Effective leaders quickly acquire trust is by giving it
     * "The giving of trust is an enormously powerful gesture.
 The recipient gives back loyalty as an almost autonomous response."
     * Good leaders "give responsibility well before it's been completely earned.
 They know when to turn their backs and take their chances."
-    * This is how parents progressively empower their kids -- with responsibility and trust.
+    * This is how parents progressively empower their kids -- with responsibility and trust on the edge of their capabilities.
 * Timing of change (chap 24)
   * In periods of growth, people feel like they're winning, and have less anxiety about change.
 Change is perceived differently, as "growth-related change", e.g. necessary scaling and refactoring now that our team or business is larger.
 It's good.
 This is the easiest time to introduce chance.
   * Introducing change during decline carries the added baggage that people are anxious about corporate health, and maybe their jobs.
 * What middle management is there for (chap 25)
   * Argues middle managers are the change agents -- the implementers of reinvention.
 If they get trimmed for the sake of efficiency, they org will find it much harder to execute change.